JohnAlbin/zen-grids/README.txt

 USAGE
 -----

-A simple example: a content column with a sidebar on each side, aligned to a 12 column grid.
+Here's a simple example: a content column with a sidebar on each side, aligned to a 12 column grid.

   @import "zen";

   $zen-column-count: 12;    // Set the total number of columns in the grid.
-  $zen-gutter-width: 30px;  // Set the gutter size.
+  $zen-gutter-width: 40px;  // Set the gutter size.
 A half-gutter is used on
                             // each side of each column.

   .container {